kenstir/hemlock-ios/Documentation/OSRF JSON Gateway.md

 #### OSRF object

-A gateway response payload may be an OSRF object, which is an Evergreen database object encoded in "wire format".
+A gateway response payload may be an OSRF object, which is an Evergreen object encoded in "wire format".

 open-ils.circ.retrieve payload: an OSRF "circ" object
 ```